oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

 4. After you submit an asynchronous job, you have the option to update your job.
 This is an optional task.
 To update a job, send a `POST` request to the `/omlmod/v1/jobs/{jobID}` endpoint with the updated options in the `updateProperties` parameters.

-5. Once your job has run, either according to its schedule or by the RUN action, you can view its output in the table you specified in your job request with the outputData parameter.
+5. Once your job has run, either according to its schedule or by the RUN action, you can view its output in the table.
+You specify the table in your job request with the `outputData` parameter.
 The full name of the table is `{jobid}_{outputData}`.
 You can check if your job is complete by sending a request to view its details.

-  Here is an example to query the output table associated with this example.
-After you run the query, scroll down the output table to view if there is information for the baseline time period and newdata time period for each of the dataset features being monitored for drift.
+  _Example to query the output table associated with this example:_

+  After you run the query, scroll down the output table to view if there is information for the `baseline` time period and `newdata` time period for each of the dataset features being monitored for drift.
 Many of the columns may be empty in the baseline rows, as the data monitoring is done on the new data, not the baseline data.

     ```
     <copy>